Reentrant Localization Transitions in a Topological Anderson Insulator: A Study of a Generalized Su-Schrieffer-Heeger Quasicrystal: Introduction

-On the other hand, topological insulators, characterized by quantized electronic transport of charge for bulk states with nontrivial in-gap modes, have attracted broad interest in the last decades.
-Topology and disorder exhibit many fantastic connections, from the similarity of 1D quasi-periodic and two-dimensional Hofstadter lattices to the connection between the random matrix and the classification of topological phases \cite{Nakajima2021NP}.
+On the other hand, topological insulators, known for their quantized electronic transport in bulk states and the presence of nontrivial in-gap modes, have garnered significant attention over the past few decades.
+Topology and disorder exhibit many fantastic connections, from the similarity of one-dimensional (1D) quasi-periodic and 2D Hofstadter lattices, to the connection between the random matrix and the classification of topological phases \cite{Nakajima2021NP,SC1,SC2}.
 One hallmark property of the topological insulators is the robustness of nontrivial edge states against weak disorder in the underlying lattice.
-This robustness is due to the fact that the quantized transport occurs along the edge states, which are immune to topologically protected backscattering.
-However, when the disorder amplitude is large enough, the band gap closes, and the system usually becomes trivial \cite{Su1979,Thouless1982,Hasan2010,QXliangRMP2011,BansilRMP2016,Chiu2016,ArmitageRMP2018,Prodan2010,Cai2013,Song2019PRL,XZhao2020PRA1,Bo2021}.
-Conversely, the disorder can induce nontrivial topology when added into a trivial band system, known as the topological Anderson insulator (TAI), which is accompanied by the emergence of topologically protected edge modes and quantized topological charges \cite{Shen2009,Groth2009}.
-The TAI has been studied in various theoretical models \cite{Guo2010,Zhang2012,Song2012,Girschik2013,Hughes2014,Zhang2019,DZhang2020,Tangg2020,Borchmann2016,Hua2019,GQZ2021,Velury2021,SNL2022,YPW2022,WJZ2022}, and has been observed experimentally in various artificial systems such as two-dimensional photonics system \cite{Sttzer2018,Liu2020} and one-dimensional engineering synthetic 1D chiral symmetric wires \cite{Meier2018}.
-For a random disorder-induced TAI, one finds that the bulk states of the TAI are always localized.
-However, recent studies show that for a quasi-periodic modulation-induced TAI phase, the bulk states show unique localization behaviors \cite{Longhi2020,DZhang2022}.
+This robustness arises because quantized transport along the edge states, which are protected against backscattering by topological invariants.
+However, when the disorder amplitude is large enough, the band gap closes, and the system typically transitions into a trivial phase \cite{Su1979,Thouless1982,Hasan2010,QXliangRMP2011,BansilRMP2016,Chiu2016,ArmitageRMP2018,Prodan2010,Song2019PRL,Zhu2019prl,XZhao2020PRA1,Bo2021,Cai2013,Potter2012,Pan2021}.
+Interestingly, disorder can also induce nontrivial topology in a system that initially exhibits trivial bands, a phenomenon known as the topological Anderson insulator (TAI).
+This phase is marked by the emergence of topologically protected edge modes and quantized topological charges \cite{Shen2009,Guo2010,Zhang2012}.
+The TAI phase was first predicted in 2D quantum wells with random disorder \cite{Shen2009} and has since been demonstrated across a variety of systems, including Su-Schrieffer-Heeger (SSH) chain \cite{DZhang2020}.
+Subsequently, Groth et al. \cite{Groth2009} introduced an effective medium theory, the self-consistent Born approximation, to explain the mechanism behind TAI formation.
+During the transition from a trivial to a nontrivial phase, the topological mass changes sign from negative to positive with the zero value of the topological mass marking the critical point of the topological phase transition.
+Here, the topological mass refers to the self-energy correction induced by random disorder \cite{Groth2009,Girschik2013,DZhang2022,YPW2022,SNL2022}.
+The TAI phase has been extensively studied in various theoretical models \cite{Song2012,Hughes2014,Zhang2019,Tangg2020,Borchmann2016,Hua2019,GQZ2021,Velury2021,WJZ2022,XXC2009} and observed experimentally in various artificial systems such as 2D photonics system \cite{Sttzer2018,Liu2020} and 1D engineering synthetic chiral symmetric wires \cite{Meier2018}.
+For disorder-induced TAI, it is generally observed that the bulk states remain localized.
+However, recent studies have shown that in quasi-periodic modulation-induced TAI phase, the bulk states exhibit unique localization properties \cite{Longhi2020,LZP2022,DZhang2022}.